 Heat the oil in a wide heavy-bottomed pan and add the paanch phoran and curry leaves.
 When they stop spluttering, add the onion paste and fry until light brown.

 Add the ginger and garlic pastes and fry for 3 to 4 minutes.

 Add the tomato and spice paste and fry until the oil begins to separate from the masala.

-Add 2 cups of hot water and the tamarind pulp to the masala and mix well.
+Add 2 cups of hot water and the tamarind paste to the masala and mix well.

 Bring the gravy to a boil and then simmer.

 Gently add the fish to the gravy and cook until done.

 Garnish with chopped coriander and serve hot with plain boiled rice.